 A roof in the woods

-In state parks, visitors love their camper cabins.
+In state and county parks and forests, visitors love their camper cabins.

 © Beth Gauper